go-arrower/arrower.org/docs/advanced/hooks.md

 ## Hooks
-The following hooks in the livecycle of the `arrower run` command can be registered and used extend the behaviour of the cli.
+The following hooks in the lifecycle of the `arrower run` command can be registered and used extend the behaviour of the cli.

 | Hook                              | Description                                                                                    |